Turning Struggles Into Stories

 what happened

-from what it meant
+from what it meant.

-That’s where the value is created.
+That’s where value is created.

 Capturing Stories Before They Disappear

-You solve something, move on, and forget what actually shifted.
+Creative work moves quickly.
+You solve something, move forward, and eventually forget what actually shifted.

-But those small shifts compound.
+But those smaller shifts compound over time.

 Example: Turning a Vague Struggle Into a Clear Story

-But it doesn’t carry anything.
+But it doesn’t carry enough structure to become useful.

 Same experience.

-But now it reveals something.
+But now the story reveals something transferable.

 What Makes a Story Worth Sharing

-Not every experience needs to be shared.
+Not every experience needs to become public.

-And not every story is ready.
+And not every story is ready yet.

-The question isn’t whether it’s interesting.
+The question is not whether the experience is interesting.

 It’s whether it’s clear.

-Clarity is the filter.
+Clarity becomes the filter.

 Where This Becomes a Real Advantage